-At 120 miles long, it connects the Mediterranean Sea to the Indian Ocean by way of the Red Sea, allowing goods to be shipped from Europe to Asia and back more directly.
+At 120 miles long, the Suez Canal connects the Mediterranean Sea to the Indian Ocean by way of the Red Sea, allowing goods to be shipped between Europe and Asia more directly.
 Its value to international trade made it a nearly instant source of conflict among Egypt’s neighbors—and Cold War superpowers vying for dominance.

-Two years earlier, in the wake of World War II, the Egyptian military had begun pressuring the British to end their military presence (which had been granted in the 1936 Anglo-Egyptian Treaty) in the canal zone.
+Two years earlier, in the wake of World War II, the Egyptian military had begun pressuring the British to end their colonial-era military presence (which had been granted in the 1936 Anglo-Egyptian Treaty) in the canal zone.
 Nasser’s armed forces also engaged in sporadic battles with Israeli soldiers along the border between the two countries, and the Egyptian leader did nothing to conceal his antipathy toward the Zionist nation.

 Supported by Soviet arms and money, and furious with the United States for reneging on a promise to provide funds for construction of the Aswan Dam on the Nile River, Nasser ordered the Suez Canal seized and nationalized, arguing tolls from the ships passing through the canal would pay for the Aswan Dam.

 The Israelis struck first on October 29, 1956.
 Two days later, British and French military forces joined them.
 Originally, forces from the three countries were set to strike at once, but the British and French troops were delayed.

 The Soviets, eager to exploit Arab nationalism and gain a foothold in the Middle East, supplied arms from Czechoslovakia to the Egyptian government beginning in 1955, and eventually helped Egypt construct the Aswan Dam on the Nile River after the United States refused to support the project.

 The Suez Crisis marked the first use of a United Nations peacekeeping force.
 The United Nations Emergency Force (UNEF) was an armed group dispatched to the area to supervise the end of hostilities and the withdrawal of the three occupying forces.

-Aftermath of The Suez Crisis
+Aftermath of the Suez Crisis

 The crisis made Nasser a powerful hero in the growing Arab and Egyptian nationalist movements.
 Israel, while it did not gain the right to utilize the canal, was once again granted rights to ship goods along the Straits of Tiran.

-Ten years later, Egypt shut down the canal following the Six-Day War (June 1967).
+Ten years later, Egypt again shut down the canal following the Six-Day War in June 1967.
 For almost a decade, the Suez Canal became the front line between the Israeli and Egyptian armies.
 In 1975, as a gesture of peace, Egyptian President Anwar el-Sadat reopened the Suez Canal.
 Today, about 300 million tons of goods pass through the canal each year.